Polestar, a Swedish electric car manufacturer, is planning to go public.

 Polestar, which was founded four years ago by Volvo and Geely, sold only 10,000 vehicles in 2020, but is aiming for annual unit sales of roughly 290,000 by 2025.

-The Polestar 2 is the current model, and the Polestar 3 will be released next year.
+The Polestar 2 is the current model, with the Polestar 3 set to debut next year.

-According to the firm, the $20 billion market capitalization is three times the estimated revenue in 2023 and 1.5 times the expected sales in 2024.
+According to the corporation, the $20 billion market capitalization is three times estimated revenue in 2023 and 1.5 times expected sales in 2024.

 In comparison, Lucid Motors, a US start-up, has a market capitalization of $40 billion, while Xpeng, a Chinese company, has a market capitalization of roughly $30 billion.